khulnasoft-lab/design.khulnasoft.com/contents/components/buttons.md

 ### Icon group

-Icon group variations function similar to button group variations with the difference being an icon label.
+Icon groups function similar to button groups with the difference being an icon label.

 ### Segmented control